ZZP12/CS7280_Network_Science/M2L05_Network_Paths_Clustering_and_The_Small_World_Property/M2L05_Network_Paths_Clustering_and_The_Small_World_Property.md

 ![M2L05_09](imgs/M2L05_09.png)

-Even though this expression is a very rough approximation, it shows something remarkable: in a random network, even the longest shortest—paths are expected to grow very slowly (i.e., logarithmically) with the size of the network.
+Even though this expression is a __very rough approximation__, it shows something remarkable: in a random network, even the longest shortest—paths are expected to grow _very slowly (i.e., logarithmically)_ (really a rough estimation, but in $\Theta(ln)$ is good enough for some analysis) with the size of the network.

 Here is a numerical example: suppose we have a social network that covers all people (around 7 billion today) and assumes that each person knows well 64 other people.
 According to the previous expression, any two people are connected to each other with a “social chain” (shortest-path) of 5.4 relations.